 “I cannot say!”

-“I can make you feel better, or I can make it much worse.
-The choice is yours.”
+“I can make you feel better, or I can make this worse.
+The choice is yours, Farnam.”

-“Please,” he hisses, looking up at me with pitiful, pleading, bloodshot eyes.
+“Please,” he whispers, looking up at me with bloodshot eyes.
 “Make it s-stop.”

 “As soon as you tell me what I need to know.”

 “I can’t,” he mutters, blood trickling from the place where he bit his own lip.
-“They’ll kill me.”
+“They’ll k-k-kill me.”

-He shakes his head, letting out desperate gasps of air.
-It’s his body trying to cool him down.
+He shakes his head, gasping for air.
+His body is trying to cool itself down.

 “Who’s going to kill you, Farnam?”
 I bellow.

 But he just shakes his head.
-I get up and go around behind him, ready to inject him again.
+I get up and walk around behind him, ready to inject him with another dose.